awsmag/aws-lambda-koa-barebone/README.md

 The package uses [aws-serverless-express](https://github.com/awslabs/aws-serverless-express) to export the handler from the codebase.

 This repo also contains a SAM template to deploy the app with API gateway.
-More information abput SAM can be found [here](https://github.com/awslabs/serverless-application-model).
+More information about SAM can be found [here](https://github.com/awslabs/serverless-application-model).